Santana homers twice, Gonzales delivers quality outing as Mariners thump Royals

 It seemed more free, and enjoyable, for a club that hasn’t been able to piece together back-to-back wins for more than five weeks.

+“I don’t know what the actual numbers are this year, but when you score first, your chances of winning the ballgame go up dramatically,” Servais said.
+“It was key to jump out there early, Marco did a nice job to kind of stabilize the game for us and let the offense get going, which is huge.”

-Gonzales (7-7, 4.38 ERA) set the tone early in front of an announced crowd of 16,228 at T-Mobile Park, allowing two earned runs on six hits in 6 2/3 innings.
+Gonzales set the tone early in front of an announced crowd of 16,228 at T-Mobile Park, allowing two earned runs on six hits in 6 2/3 innings.
 He walked one and struck out five, and tallied 96 pitches.

 The Royals scratched across runs against Gonzales twice, but were held scoreless for a long stretch in between.
 He faced more than four batters in an inning just once, and worked into the seventh inning for his second straight outing.